Designing A Living Framework: Backyard Hydrology

 When our backyard flooded days after moving into our new home, my partner and I were offered a $25,000 fix: tear everything out and start over.
 We chose a different approach: let the system teach us what it needed.
 Observe first and intervene carefully — without destroying the landscape.

-What followed was not simply a landscaping project — it was a systems investigation.
+What followed was not simply a landscaping project.
+It was a systems investigation.

 The Problem

 It was summer in Florida with consistent and sometimes heavy rains.
 Our home sits close to the bottom of a hill with surface water flowing toward the back of the house.
-Not ideal.

 We got an estimate from a landscape company to see just how big an issue we were up against, both feasibility and financial.
 They quoted us $25k to rip up the entire yard and re-surface it.